bachdumpling/pizza-app/README.md

 ## Submission Requirements
 - Deploy your React app in a hosted environment of your choice.
-- Share the link to your GitHub repository with the source code for the project.
+- Share the link to your GitHub repository with the source code for the project.# sparrow-pizza-app